WaxilliumGlass/WaxWorld/README.md

 # WaxWorld
-An idea and planning repository for Minecraft modpacks None specific to minecraft version.
+An idea and planning repository for Minecraft modpacks.
+None specific to minecraft version.